bostontrader/okprobe/README.md

 ### Store the Credentials in a File

 The problem is not so much that OKEx will retaliate against your real credentials for using the Probe, although they might conceivably do so given excessive probing.
 The real problem is how to get your sensitive credentials into the running program without hard-wiring them into code or command-line history or any other similar faux pas.
-This is a deeper question then anything we can address here, but our answer-of-expediency is to use a key file in a location of your choice.
+This is a deeper question then anything we can address here, but our answer-of-expediency is to use a key file in a location of your choice, which thou shalt guard carefully.

 ### OKCatbox